there's been a feeding frenzy in the media recently

 should check

-, which is pretty good, even if it is filled with
+out the talk, which is pretty good, even if it is filled with

 terms like friending, impression management and asynchronous